mike-adamenko/preferencex/README.md

 ## _Usage_

- * set the system property `java.util.prefs.PreferencesFactory` to `com.github.adamenk.prefs.FilePreferencesFactory`
+ * set the system property `java.util.prefs.PreferencesFactory` to `com.github.adamenko.prefs.FilePreferencesFactory`
- * The default properties file is `[user.home]/.fileprefs`, but may be overridden with the system property `com.github.adamenk.prefs.FilePreferencesFactory.file`
+ * The default properties file is `[user.home]/.fileprefs`, but may be overridden with the system property `com.github.adamenko.prefs.FilePreferencesFactory.file`

 Example: